 - St. Paul's Cathedral, London

 St Paul's Advent and Christmas events schedule is published in October on the special Christmas website.
-The events below, from the 2015 program will give you an idea of what to expect:
+Here are some of the highlights

 - Benjamin Britten's "A Ceremony of Carols," featuring the cathedral boys choir and harpist Sioned Williams, Dec.
-14 at 5 pm.
+21 at 5 pm.
+Free and unticketed.

 - Christmas Carol Service, Dec.
-23, 24, 4pm, all welcome.
-Because of the popularity of these two concerts, this year they will be relayed live to a big screen in Paternoster Square.
+23, 24, 4 p.m., all welcome but arrive early.
+Because of the popularity of these two concerts, in 2017 they were relayed live to a big screen in Paternoster Square.
+No word yet (in October 2017), whether that will happen again.

 - Salisbury Cathedral The holiday season is kicked off with a spectacular Advent Procession, "From Darkness to Light".
 It begins with the massive cathedral interior in total darkness and ends, after a service of readings and music with the medieval interior lit by 1,300 candles.
 Unmissable.
-In 2016, this service takes place at 7pm Nov.
-25 and 26 at at 5pm Nov 27.
-Tickets (which are free) are required for the Friday night procession and service.
-The Saturday and Sunday services are not ticketed.
-To find out how to apply for tickets, click here.
-Tickets are issued in mid-October.
-Dec.23 at 7pm (doors open at 6pm.).
-No tickets required.
+In 2017, this service takes place at 7pm December 1 and 2, and at 5pm December 3.
+There is no public ticketing but seats for the disabled can be reserved by phoning +44 (0)1722 555125 or by email.
+Other visitors can queue for admission in the Cloisters from 5p.m.

 - Wells Cathedral

-- Carols by Candlelight, December 20 and 21 at 7pm.
+- Carols by Candlelight, December 20 and 21 at 7 p.m.
 These ticketed events, when the cathedral is illuminated by thousands of candles, are very popular.
 Tickets available at the Cathedral Shop box office and can be ordered by phone on +44 (0)1749 672773.
-They go on sale in August and sell out well before December so don't dawdle.
+They go on sale in the spring and sell out well before December so don't dawdle.

 - Westminster Abbey A "cathedral" in all but name -